 Your machine goes down at 11 PM on a Tuesday.
 There's a job due Thursday.
 You've never called an emergency CNC service before, and you're not sure what happens next.

-This post walks you through exactly what to expect when you call Maz CNC for emergency service — from the moment you dial to the moment your machine is back in cut.
+This post walks you through exactly what to expect when you call Maz CNC for 24/7 emergency CNC repair — from the moment you dial to the moment your machine is back in cut.
 No surprises.

 You reach a live technician — not voicemail